The Ice Guy and His Cool Female Colleague: Anime

 An anime television series adaptation, produced by Zero-G and Liber, was announced on June 21, 2022.
 It is directed by Mankyū, with scripts written by Tomoko Konparu, character designs handled by Miyako Kanō, and music composed by Ruka Kawada.
 The series aired from January 4 to March 22, 2023, on Tokyo MX and other networks.
-The opening theme song is "Frozen Midnight" by Takao Sakuma, while the ending theme song is "Rinaria" (リナリア) by Nowlu.
+The opening theme song is "Frozen Midnight" by Takao Sakuma, while the ending theme song is "Linaria" (リナリア) by Nowlu.
 At Anime NYC 2022, Crunchyroll announced that they streamed the series.
 Medialink licensed the series in Southeast Asia and streamed on Ani-One Asia YouTube channel.